We use cookies to enhance your browsing experience and analyze our traffic. By using our site, you consent to cookies. Privacy policy

 The secret to boosting ROI with the human factor

-Few organizations consider the human factor: how technology change impacts the day-to-day experiences, skills, and roles of employees, as well as what groundwork it lays for people’s career trajectories.
+Few organizations consider the human factor: how technology adoption impacts the day-to-day experiences, skills, and roles of employees, as well as what groundwork it lays for people’s career trajectories.
 Leaders often overlook employee perspectives, miss the underlying fears and anxiety caused by technology change, or make the wrong assumptions about what their people need, all of which can significantly impact end user adoption.

-Only 22%
+Only 47%

-Only 18%
+Only 28%

 Grounding technology change initiatives in the human factor is essential to maximizing technology investments and increasing adoption.
 By improving human ROI, organizations can also improve enterprise ROI.
 Here’s how to take a human-focused approach to technology change.